754-9 LAND, sTOCK, AND PAYMENTS MADE TO NATIVE AMERICANS

 IIMIndividual Indian Money accounts primarily contain money collected by the federal government from farming and grazing leases, timber sales, mining, oil and gas production, and other activities on trust land, as well as certain per capita distributions.
 The funds in IIMIndividual Indian Money accounts are held in trust by the federal government for the benefit of individual Indians.

-754-9 f.
-DINGLE ACT LANDS
+754-9 F. DINGLE ACT LANDS

-Certain Alaska Native Americans who served in the Armed Forces during the period between August 5, 1964 and December 31, 1971 and haven't received a Native Allotment may receive up to 160 acres in Alaska from the Dingell Act.
+Certain Alaska Native Americans who served in the Armed Forces during the period August 5, 1964 and December 31, 1971 and haven't received a Native Allotment may receive up to 160 acres in Alaska from the Dingell Act.
 This land is an exempt resource.

 Previous Section